 How to file a Maryland annual report

 In Maryland, the annual report is officially known as the Form 1 Annual Report and Business Personal Property Return.
-It’s a unique combined document that serves dual purposes, acting as both a standard annual report and a business personal property tax return.
-This sets Maryland apart from most other states, such as Delaware, where the annual report is filed separately from any property-tax-related return.
+It is a unique combined document that serves dual purposes, acting as both a standard annual report and a business personal property tax return.
+This sets Maryland apart from most other states, such as the Delaware annual report, where the annual report is filed separately from any property-tax-related return.

 Who must file?